Vyral/base-template/_posts/2020-04-09-waymark-will-handle-all-of-your-property-management-needs.md

 <p style="text-align: center;"><em>Waymark Property Management will take care of all of your property management needs.</em></p>

-In today’s Brand Ambassador spotlight, we’re coming to you live from our Carlisle office to meet with Cal Yoder, my good friend who oversees Waymark Property Management.&nbsp;
+In our Brand Ambassador spotlight, we’re coming to you from our Carlisle office to meet with Cal Yoder, my good friend who oversees Waymark Property Management.&nbsp;

 As you can see at the beginning of this video, he’s not just a friend—I’m now a client of his.
 I’ve turned over my entire portfolio of investment properties to him, and I couldn’t be more excited about it. **As a full-service property management company, they take the hassles and headaches out of owning real estate as an investment.** In Cal’s words, all you have to do is sit back and enjoy the money rolling into your bank account.&nbsp;